whyable-eng/wmean/README.md

-# wt-mean
+# MEAN development and deployment boilerplate

-Customized and optimized MEAN stack
+### Customized and optimized MEAN stack